 Steroid anti-inflammatory drugs, corticosteroids, or glucocorticoids are potent anti-inflammatory and immunosuppressive drugs recommended in low doses and for short duration.
 These glucocorticoids are widely used for the treatment as they are efficient in many immune-mediated inflammatory diseases, such as asthma, arthritis, allergies, and glomerulonephritis.
 Steroids are available in various dosage forms, such as tablets and inhalation drops.
 Steroids serve as the first-line therapy treatment for some chronic diseases owing to their quick effect and high potency.

-Based on application, the global anti-inflammatory drugs market is bifurcated into autoimmune diseases, respiratory diseases, and others.
+The global market is bifurcated into autoimmune diseases, respiratory diseases, and others.

 The autoimmune diseases segment dominates the global market and is predicted to exhibit a CAGR of 7.64% during the forecast period.
 The incidence of autoimmune diseases across the globe is over 4%.
 The primary approach for treating autoimmune diseases is controlling the immune response in the body.
 Autoimmune disorders are a family of over 80 chronic illnesses that are often debilitating and, in some cases, life-threatening.
 As per a report by the National Institutes of Health, up to 23.5 million Americans (more than 7% of the population) have autoimmune disorders, which is expected to grow further in the coming years.
 The treatment strategy varies depending on the disease's severity and classification.